OJackson1/IMS-Starter/README.md

 ### Prerequisites

 Java 7 or later
 IDE - Eclipse
 Build tool - Maven
-Database managaement System - MySQL
+Database Managaement System - MySQL

 ### Installing

-1) Clone this repository and open it in your IDE.
+1) Clone this Git repository and open it as Maven build in your IDE.

 2) Either change the 'connect()' method to your own database connection inside the src/main/java/com/qa/ims/utils/DBUtils.java file OR change the database properties method and modify src/main/java/com/qa/ims/IMS.java to pass the file location of 'properties.db' to connect().